 For context, if you are a female, you are typically born with some pretty good social skills.
 And no offense to guys, men are not born especially socially skilled.
 So if you’re a girl hit by the Asperger’s or Autism dart, she has truckloads of social skills to give up.

 However, a male has fewer social skills often stands out more.
 So while I will be biased toward males, females and the spectrum are prominent.
-These women include Daryl Hannah, Temple Grandin, and Heather Kuzmitch who won America’s next top model.
+These women include Daryl Hannah, Temple Grandin, and Heather Kuzmitch who came in 4th on America’s next top model.

 So back to Autism and lemons.
 In order to understand why I want to change the way we speak about Autism, I need to give you a brief history lesson to understand the stigma associated with Autism.